Datona-Labs/datona-lib/docs/howto.rst

 The diagram above shows the class relationships between the user-defined classes in black and the datona-lib classes in blue.
 The user-defined ``DataServer`` class must implement the VaultDataServer interface and promise to handle the 4 types of data request.
 All permission checks will have already been performed by the ``VaultKeeper`` so the ``DataServer`` need only perform the requests unconditionally.

 Example bare-minimal server and VaultDataServer implementation.
+This example is a plain TCP server.
+It could instead be written as an HTTP or WebSocket server.

 .. code-block:: javascript